enoralecuyer/SMS_Delivery_Survey/README.md

   * Write the body of the SMS and add dynamic Properties as needed, e.g First Name.
     * We want to invite the user to rate their delivery experience from 1 (low) to 5 (high).
     * Once you are done configuring your SMS, click "Save Content" and "Done".
-* Now that the first SMS is set up, we want to create a Conditional Split based on the answer from the user: If the user rates the delivery between 1-4, we send them a follow-up survey; if the user rates the delivery 5, we send them a thank you.
+* Now that the first SMS is set up, we want to create a Conditional Split based on the answer from the user: If the user rates the delivery between 1-4, we send them a follow-up survey; if the user rates the delivery 5, we send them a thank you message.
   * Drag and drop the Logic "Conditional Split" on the node below SMS #1 .
   * Configure your Conditional Split based on the SMS sent by the user:
     *  "Select a condition" > "What someone has done (or not done)" > "Choose Metric" > "Sent SMS".
   *  Then, add a Property to the Conditional Split:
      *  Funnel icon > "Choose property" > "Message Body" > "equals" > "1" > "at least once" > "since starting this flow".
-  *  Repeat by clicking on the operator "AND" when the "Message Body" equals 2, 3, and 4.
+  *  Repeat by clicking on the operator "AND" so that the "Message Body" equals 2, 3, and 4.
    * ![and](https://user-images.githubusercontent.com/48727972/189691600-6b66160b-2c66-4b9d-bdfc-1cd7d26b6017.png)

 * Now that the Conditional Split is set up, we have two branches, Yes and No, which correspond to Conditional Split is True, or Conditional Split is False.